algolia/instantsearch/docgen/src/guides/routing.md

 });
 ```

-The resulting url in your browser bar will look like this:
+The resulting url in your browser url bar will look like this:

 `https://website.com/?query=a&refinementList%5Bbrand%5D%5B0%5D=Drama`

-While
-not being pretty it is still very accurate: the query is `a` and the `brand` attribute, which is a `refinementList`, was refined (clicked) to `Drama`.
+While not being pretty it is still very accurate: the query is `a` and the `brand` attribute, which is a `refinementList`, was refined (clicked) to `Drama`.
 But if you want something custom and clean, let's move on to more user friendly urls.

 ## User friendly urls